The Clive Richards Foundation

 Overview

 The Clive Richards Foundation (formerly The Clive and Sylvia Richards Charity) was established in 1986 by Clive Richards OBE DL, a serial entrepreneur, and his wife Sylvia Richards, a Chartered Accountant.
 The Foundation aims to 'make a difference' by supporting education, healthcare, heritage, arts, and religious causes throughout the UK and beyond.
-With an annual income of approximately £1.1 million (2024), the Foundation distributes between £500,000 and £1.5 million annually in grants.
+With an annual income of £1,136,833 (financial year ending March 2024), the Foundation distributes between £500,000 and £1.5 million annually in grants.
 Following Clive Richards' death in April 2021, Sylvia Richards continues as a trustee, alongside family members including granddaughter Hermione Richards.
-The Foundation has been recognized as a Million Pound Donor and has been a long-term supporter of major medical institutions including Cobalt Health, supporting diagnostic scanning projects since 2013.
+The Foundation has been recognised as a Million Pound Donor and has been a long-term supporter of major medical institutions including Cobalt Health, beginning with support for a breast screening equipment project in 2013.

 Funding Priorities